Portsmouth, NH

 Portsmouth Fire Station

-Designed with flexibility and resiliency in mind, the gender-neutral station incorporates low maintenance recycled materials with performance features like energy controls, high efficiency systems, premium day-lighting/views, and a modular, publicly-accessible training room that can quickly be converted into a cutting-edge EOC.
+Designed with flexibility and resiliency in mind, the gender-neutral station incorporates low maintenance recycled materials with performance features like energy controls, high efficiency systems, premium daylighting/views, and a modular, publicly accessible training room that can quickly be converted into a cutting-edge EOC.
 The building’s layout optimized functionality, and comfortably to accommodate 100% staff growth with no reconfiguration.
 The 3 radiant-heated, drive-thru apparatus bays are visible from 2nd floor common areas and connect to a 4-story training tower.
 The station’s aesthetics are modern while respecting the city’s history, mixing traditional red brick with metallic siding, which pays homage to its immediate context in a commercial district and serves as a quality civic gateway to the historic downtown.